MacsiDigital/laravel-zoom/README.md

     $users = Zoom::user()->where('status', 'active')->paginate(100)->get(); // will return 100 records
 ```

-You can disable the pagination so it behaves the same as the all() function
+You can disable the pagination, so it behaves the same as the all() function

 ``` php
     $users = Zoom::user()->where('status', 'active')->setPaginate(false)->setPerPage(300)->get(); // will return 300 records * 5 request (or amount set in config) = 1500 records